Redesign of broadacre farming systems of SE Australia

 In Australia, drought and heat events have challenged the resilience and profitability of farming businesses.
 Climate-related production risks require a more resilient farming approach to sustain farm productivity.
 Diverse farming options can make current farms more efficient and resilient and on-farm diversification can be a promising strategy for farming communities to cope with and recover from stresses like drought.

-This project is investigating the role of legumes, dual-purpose wheat, silicon applications, and native corridors on-farm.
-The effect of these practices on resilience against climate challenges and droughts will be evaluated and quantified.
+This project investigated the role of legumes, dual-purpose wheat, silicon applications, and native corridors on-farm.
+The effect of these practices on resilience against climate challenges and droughts was evaluated and quantified.

 Northern Victoria is a region identified by ABARES (2020) as one of four regions in Australia at the highest level of drought risk nationally.
 Because of the propensity to drought, broadacre farming systems across south-eastern Australia and other regions of Australia require changes to remain productive and profitable when exposed to increasing risks from more frequent droughts.

-This project is part of a larger project which aims to help the agricultural industry plan for, cope with, and recover from drought.
+This project was part of a larger project which aims to help the agricultural industry plan for, cope with, and recover from drought.

 Project focus

-Riverine Plains is contributing to all key areas of research for the broader project.
-This includes the role of legumes in the crop rotation, diversified production options through dual-purpose wheat for grazing and grain production, drought stress mitigation through silicon applications, and comparison of native corridors to non-farmed areas which lack vegetation.
+Riverine Plains contributed to all key areas of research for the broader project.
+This included the role of legumes in the crop rotation, diversified production options through dual-purpose wheat for grazing and grain production, drought stress mitigation through silicon applications, and comparison of native corridors to non-farmed areas which lack vegetation.

-This will help provide evidence-based innovative research for diversified farms in south-eastern Australian.
-It will also allow farmers in the Riverine Plains region to consider options outside of the typical inputs to build resilience to more frequent droughts under climate challenges.
+This helped provide evidence-based innovative research for diversified farms in south-eastern Australian.
+It also allowed farmers in the Riverine Plains region to consider options outside of the typical inputs to build resilience to more frequent droughts under climate challenges.

 Dual-purpose wheat for graze and grain